 Photographic Authenticity and Visual Misrepresentation:

-Any visual misrepresentation of the content of an image is not permitted.
-This includes but is not limited to using a photograph taken in one country being substituted for that of another (e.g. a photo of a Dominican family is used to represent beneficiaries in Haiti).
+This includes, but is not limited to using a photograph taken in one country and implying it was taken in another.
 Such use violates the right of the subjects to be accurately represented, and viewers are manipulated into thinking they are viewing subjects from one area, when they are not.
 Vitamin Angels has an extensive library of photos from the countries we serve, if content from a specific country is necessary, please contact us for available imagery.